argoproj/argo-events/docs/tutorials/09-service-account.md

 ## Service Account for EventSources

-Most of the event-sources can be run with a service account with no roles associated, expect the ones which require access to secrets to read auth related configuration.
-Make sure to grant `get` and `list` permission for secrets to the service account used in such event-sources.
+Most of the event-sources can be run with a service account with no roles associated, expect `Resource` event-source.

-For `Resource` event-source, you need to associate the `get`, `list` and `watch` permissions for the resource being watched, and assign that role to the service account.
+You need to associate the `get`, `list` and `watch` permissions for the resource being watched, and assign that role to the service account.

 ## Service Account for Triggers